-An Agri-park is a networked innovation system of agro-production, processing, logistics, and marketing, training and extension services, located in a District Municipality.
-As a network it enables a market-driven combination and integration of various agricultural activities and rural transformation services.
+An Agripark (AP) is a networked innovation system (Not only physical buildings located in single locations) of agro-production, processing, logistics, marketing, training and extension services, located in District Municipalities.
+As a network, it enables the growth of market-driven commodity value chains and contributes to the achievement of rural economic transformation (RETM).

 The Overstrand Municipality a recognised historically fishing community with active fishing and Aquaculture activities as providers of major work opportunities, to take advantage of this sector within the context of AGRIPARKS the Overstrand Municipality is to establish an AQUA HUB.
-One of the components of an Agri-park is a Farmer Production Support Unit (FPSU), which in the context of this Municipality will a Fisher Production Support Unit.
+One of the components of an Agri-park is a Farmer Production Support Unit (FPSU), which in the context of this Municipality will be a Fisher Production Support Unit.